gvwilson/thirdbit/src/fiction/iffy/index.md

 By the time their children were grown they had stopped calling the houses "temporary".
 They had stopped doing research too.

-Two thousand people now made Halley their home under the governor's watchful eyes.
+Two thousand people now made Halley their home under the governors' watchful eyes.
 During the summer blooms they dredged jellyfish out of the sea to render down for fuel and fertilizer.
 When winter came they tended the town's precious greenhouses